asyncapi/community/AsyncAPI_Community_Building_Goals_2025.md

 #### 1. AsyncAPI Conf 2025
 I'm pleased with how things went this year and the connections we made through the conference.
 For 2025, we should hold at least 4 conferences each calendar quarter, including an online edition.
-Additionally, with some improvements to do:
+Additionally, explore how we can scale the conference and have more events and people involved in the Conference Coordination WG and how other communities like Write the Docs do it.
+We have some areas to focus on and improve:

 - Rebrand the name AACoT.
 - Revise the conference prospectus.
-- Continue the Specs Booth, ensuring it is bigger, better, and properly planned.
+- Continue the API Standards Booth, ensuring it is bigger, better, and properly planned.
 - Revamp the current conference website following the rebranding.
 - Get conference sponsors and work to convince the AsyncAPI Initiative to become a platinum sponsor.
 - Plan conferences outside of Europe (the majority should be outside Europe/Schengen).